 - Unroll pastry into a 9-in. deep-dish pie plate; flute edges and set aside.
 In a large skillet, cook beef over medium heat until no longer pink; drain.
 Stir in the tomatoes, onion, relish and bacon.
 Transfer to prepared pastry.

 - In a large bowl, whisk the eggs, cream, milk, mustard, pepper sauce, salt and pepper.
 Pour over beef mixture.
 Sprinkle with cheeses.

-- Bake at 375° for 50-60 minutes or until a knife inserted near the center comes out clean.
+- Bake at 375° until a knife inserted in center comes out clean, 50-60 minutes.
 Cover edges with foil during the last 15 minutes to prevent overbrowning if necessary.
 Let stand for 10 minutes before cutting.
 Garnish with optional ingredients if desired.
 Yield: 8 servings.